Best SAT Prep Books 2025

 • Each test is completely free to access and download.

-• Ten full-length practice tests mean a decent amount of studying.
-If each test takes about four hours to take and two hours to review, that's a solid 60 hours of study time.
+• Twelve full-length practice tests mean a decent amount of studying.
+If each test takes a little over two hours to take and two hours to review, that's roughly 50 hours of study time.

 • Answers and answer explanations are available for all questions.